4 Feb

 Refilling Inkjet Cartridges

 You should refill the ink cartridge as soon as possible after running low on ink.
 If you continue to print with one color empty, the print head nozzles will be damaged and the cartridge may not refill properly.
-We have had Costco tell us that they could not refill our cartridge because one color was totally dry.
+We have had the Costco ink refill people tell us that they could not refill our cartridge because one color was totally dry.
 You can refill the cartridge roughly two to eight times before you have to buy a new one.
 Keep the cartridge in a ‘print head down’ position as much as possible.

 Refilled ink cartridges are usually about 95% Full, so you may not get quite as many prints.
 Archival quality prints may not maintain their quality for as long, but refilled ink cartridges are fine for every letters, invoices, labels, etc. If you need top quality photo prints, visit the kiosk at your local Walgreens or Costco.